shoulders/qwcrm/README.md

 - Enter the details as needed.
 - Done

-That is all that is needed to install on a webhost.
-Xampp needs a few more settings see the second to last post https://github.com/shoulders/qwcrm/issues/756
+**NB:**

+- Renaming the file **htaccess.txt** to **.htaccess** will allow you to use:
+  - SEF (Search Engine Friendly) Links.
+QWcrm will not run correctly with SEF enabled and no **.htaccess** file.
+  - You can now uncomment all of the caching rules in the **.htaccess** file to speed things up.
+  - If you are using this on a public facing webserver you must put a **htaccess password** on to prevent attackers compromising QWcrm.
+I do **NOT** currently recommend you do this unless you know the risks.
+- Rename **robots.txt.dist** to **robots.txt**. this is only really needed when using QWcrm on a public facing webserver.

 **Xampp**

-Xampp needs a few more settings to allow the use of QWcrm.
+A default Xampp install needs a few more settings to allow the use of QWcrm.

 *In php.ini*
 - Uncomment **;extension=php_intl.dll** to enable the function locale_accept_from_http()